pdssp/pdssp-crawler/README.md

 The PDSSP Crawler is the software component responsible for the extraction, transformation and ingestion of planetary surface data products metadata into the _PDSSP STAC Catalog service_ (RESTO).
 Through an Airflow web interface, it also provides a way to orchestrate and manage the PDSSP Crawler's tasks and behaviour.

-Collection and products metadata are extracted from _OGC data catalog services_ (WFS and Features API), defined in the _PDSSP Services Registry_.
-Metadata can also be extracted from non-OGC data catalog services (PDS ODE API, ENP-TAP, HTTP GET, PDS API, ...), locally defined by the PDSSP operator (see [data/services](data/services)).
+Collection and products metadata are extracted from _OGC data catalog services_ (WFS, Features API, STAC API), defined in the _PDSSP Services Registry_.
+Metadata can also be extracted from _non-OGC data catalog services_ (PDS ODE API, ENP-TAP, HTTP GET, PDS API, ...), locally defined by the PDSSP operator (see [data/services](data/services)).

 In both cases, metadata ingested into the PDSSP STAC Catalog are compliant to the _PDSSP Data Model_, which consists of the STAC data model extended through existing and new STAC extensions, including the Solar System STAC extension.